CiscoDevNet/terraform-provider-intersight/website/docs/r/task_net_app_scoped_inventory.html.markdown

   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `create_time`:(string)(ReadOnly) The time when this managed object was created.
 * `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
+* `immediate`:(bool) Device will immediately collect the objects from the platform.
+If false, the device will wait for any in flight scheduled collections to complete first.
+Used to ensure that any long running collections do not delay the scoped collection result.
 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `naming_property`:(string) A property that uniquely identifies the object to be inventoried as a part of the scoped inventory.